Your guide to safe winter driving

 Avoid exposed roads and try to find a sheltered route without bridges, flyovers and high, flat land.

-Reduce speed
+Reduce your speed

-Make sure you keep a firm hold of the steering wheel at all times because you will need to react swiftly if your vehicle is knocked off course.
+Make sure you keep a firm hold of the steering wheel at all times because you will need to react quickly if your vehicle is knocked off course.
 Be especially cautious when overtaking high-sided vehicles on dual carriageways and motorways.

 Avoid towing

 If possible, don’t tow caravans or trailers in gale-force winds.
 Even blustery winds can contribute to snaking (when the caravan swings from side-to-side).
-If the wind picks up, you should slow down, steer a straight course and consider taking a break until the weather improves.
+If the wind picks up, you should slow down, steer a straight course, and consider taking a break until the weather improves.

 Leave lots of space